clayh53/tufte-jekyll/README.md

 ```
 blah blah
-{% maincolumn 'assets/img/rhino.png' 'This is the caption' %}
+{% maincolumn "assets/img/rhino.png" "This is the caption" %}
 blah
 ```